LOL: Last One Laughing UK: Contestants and results

+Contestant did not receive a yellow or red card.

+Contestant was the winner of LOL: Last One Laughing UK.

+Contestant was the runner-up of LOL: Last One Laughing UK.

 Reception

-LOL: Last One Laughing UK became the most watched show on Amazon Prime Video in the UK soon after its release, with the first three episodes being watched by well over 2 million viewers each according to Barb figures, thereby making it the streaming platform's biggest UK launch ever.
+LOL: Last One Laughing UK series 1 became the most watched show on Amazon Prime Video in the UK soon after its release, with the first three episodes being watched by well over 2 million viewers each according to Barb figures, thereby making it the streaming platform's biggest UK launch ever.

 It received generally positive reviews from critics and audiences, with praise for its unique format and comedic talent but some criticism for pacing and repetition.